Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Experimental Setup

-We utilize \texttt{Omaha most transited route} database for filtering the roadway scenarios.
-From different federal functional categories (e.g., Local, Major collector, Minor collector etc.), we observe and select the most prominent scenario combination for this study.
-Figure~\ref{fig:interstate_Fwy-int_GIS} shows the GIS map highlighting the two roadway scenarios for our video analysis.
-We considered a single driving video having $\leq 0.31$ mile or $\leq 500$ meter length as a route segment. \texttt{Omaha most transited route} database consists of 24,106 route segments.
-In total, we filter out $964$ unique route segments, consisting of $632$ freeway-interchange segments (highlighted in green in Figure~\ref{fig:interstate_Fwy-int_GIS}(b)) and $332$ interstate segments (highlighted in blue in Figure~\ref{fig:interstate_Fwy-int_GIS}(a)).
+From different federal functional categories (e.g., Local, Major collector, Minor collector, etc.), we selected the most contrastive scenario combination and performed scenario-specific video sampling as section~\ref{sub:scenario-specific-vid-sampling}.
+Fig.~\ref{fig:interstate_Fwy-int_GIS} shows the GIS map highlighting the two driving scenarios for our analysis.
+We considered a single drive with a length of $\leq 0.31$ miles or $\leq 500$ meters as a route segment. \texttt{OMR} database consists of 24,106 route segments.
+In total, we filtered out $964$ unique route segments, consisting of $632$ freeway-interchange segments (highlighted in green on Fig.~\ref{fig:interstate_Fwy-int_GIS}(b)) and $332$ interstate segments (highlighted in blue on Fig.~\ref{fig:interstate_Fwy-int_GIS}(a)).
 Table~\ref{tab:drive_stats_summary} summarizes the key statistics -- a balance of the selected data and driving exposure of the cognitive groups.
-Additionally, we selected the route segments that maximize the number of drives for both cognitive groups.
-The avg. trips per unique subject column indicates that each driver has driven on the chosen roadway types at least 3.5 times, ensuring sufficient behavioral representation per subject.
+Additionally, we selected the route segments that cover at least a minimum number of drives for both cognitive groups.
+To interpret the driving exposure data distribution in Table~\ref{tab:drive_stats_summary}, we defined several key variables below: